mihaumiau/symbol_extract/README.md

 # symbol_extractor tool

-lets you disassemble and extract functions at scale off windows librarys.
+lets you disassemble and extract functions off windows librarys at scale.

 ## usage: